 Pacific Coast Highway (PCH) is a portion of State Route 1 (SR 1) running along most of the Pacific coastline of the U.S. state of California.
 It is also part of the larger Pacific Coastal Highway that extends along the Pacific coast of the entire Americas.

 This asphalted state highway runs along some of the most beautiful coastlines in the world, leading to its designation as an All-American Road.
 It’s heralded as one of the most scenic drives in USA.

-This infamous road is tightly hairpinned and bumped, an exquisite winding coastal drive with sharp and blind curves and hairpin switchbacks leading the traveler over the mountains.
+The surface of the road is asphalted.
 Don't run out of gas.
 They tend to get less frequent the further north you go.
 Even in one of the most famous and most beautiful stretches of the road, Big Sur, gas stations are pretty spread out.
 Don't take chances.
-The surface of the road is asphalted.